הַמָּקוֹם יְרַחֵם עֲלֵיהֶם וְיוֹצִיאֵם מִצָּרָה לִרְוָחָה וּמֵאֲפֵלָה לְאוֹרָה וּמִשִּׁעְבּוּד לִגְאֻלָּה

 • Karin Hepner, Ph.D.

-Karin Hepner is the co-founder of Irvine Hebrew Day School (est. 2014), a Jewish day school in California founded on principles of social emotional development and growth.
+Karin Hepner is the co-founder and Board member of Irvine Hebrew Day School (est. 2014), a Jewish day school in California founded on principles of social emotional development and growth.
 Karin received her doctorate in Molecular Biology from UCLA where her research focused on genetic targets for cancer therapy.
 Karin has demonstrated extensive commitment to building Jewish community and activating others to join her in supporting important communal causes.
-Karin is on the Board of IHDS.
+Karin is a co-founder of Orot which is committed to serving victims of October 7, and those living with trauma in Israel since October 7.
 Originally from New York, Karin is raising 5 children (and one rescue dog) in Irvine, CA with her husband Absalom.

 • Rikki Hepner